 Roofing including roof space

 Repair category 2

-Notes There is weathering and moss growth to the concrete roof tiles.
+Notes There is moss growth on the roof tiles and the tiles are weathered.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+The flat bitumen felt roof has a limited life expectancy and can fail without warning.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+A reputable roofing contractor will be able to provide further advice.
+There is no fire separation wall within the attic space between the subject property and a section of the neighbouring, adjoining property.
+This represents a